 In the early fall of 2016, Chilliwack farmer John Lawrence was busy harvesting a crop of the finest hops, one of many locally-sourced ingredients in Pacific Western Brewing’s (PWB) new all-BC Cariboo Springs Lager.

 And, up in the North Okanagan, Gambrinus Malting in Armstrong is producing the finest roasted barley malt from the Peace River region to complement the production of this quality brew.

 Finally, as with all of PWB’s beer, the water used in Cariboo Springs Lager comes from the Prince George brewery’s famous high-quality on-site spring adjacent to the Nechako River.

-Kazuko has established her reputation and staked the brewery’s name on her unwavering quality standards.
+Kazuko established her reputation and staked the brewery’s name on her unwavering quality standards.
 PWB was the first North American brewery to obtain the ISO quality manufacturing standard in 2004.
-Acting plant manager Tom Leboe, says: "Kazuko wanted to make a beer made 100 per cent in BC and from BC products.
+Acting plant manager Tom Leboe, says: "Kazuko wanted to make a beer made 100 per cent in BC and from BC products."